 God is working in our everyday struggles, and He wants to meet us right where we are.
 I believe if we’re continually seeking His will in our lives, he will provide us the energy, the refreshment and the endurance to do exactly what he has called us to do.

-What’s even better: the One who cares for us more than we know will never leave us with just our two hands to manage what we were never meant to carry alone.
+What’s even better?
+The One who cares for us more than we know – He also doesn’t leave us with just our two hands to manage what we were never meant to carry alone.

 You might also like:

 • To the Mamas Chasing Balance: Here’s What You Need Instead

 • 5 Suggestions for the Mom Who’s Struggling to Get Stuff Done

 • 4 Simple Ways to Let Childhood Linger – and Enjoy Your Kids More

 • Staying Kingdom-Focused in a Selfie-Saturated World: A Letter to my Daughter